HL7/phd/input/pagecontent/ProfileConsumers.md

 ### Patient Resource
 It is assumed here that the reader has access to the Patient resource uploaded by the PHG and that the PHG uploaded a Patient resource.
 There is a special case where the PHG will not upload a Patient resource.

-The Patient resource is following the Phd Patient Profile as defined [here](StructureDefinition-PhdPatient.html).
+The uploaded Patient resource is following the Phd Patient Profile as defined [here](StructureDefinition-PhdPatient.html).

 There is only one additional required entry in the Phd Patient Profile; the Patient.identifier.